I was once told by a fellow Composer that, “We

 Until then, I wish you all the best of luck and keep composing fellow

-About the author: Kole is an Audio Designer
+About the author: Kole Hicks is an Author,

 Other articles you may find useful:

 How to keep track of sound clips using metadata and cataloguing.

 Would you like to contribute an article to Shockwave-Sound.com?

 We will pay you $150.00, and we will include your bio, a link to your web site,

 and if you wish, a quick plug of your product or service.
 Shockwave-Sound.com

 is used by almost 4,000 unique visitors every day.
 Contact

 us if you have an article idea/pitch for us that you feel is useful,